Anne Wojcicki: 23andMe

+Other business activities

 Wojcicki is a member of the Xconomists, an ad hoc team of editorial advisors for the tech news and media company Xconomy.
-In October 2013, Fast Company named Wojcicki "The Most Daring CEO".
+In October 2013, Fast Company dubbed Wojcicki "The Most Daring CEO in America".
 She is a co-founder and board member of the Breakthrough Prize.
-As of 2020, she is listed as number 93 in Forbes list of the World's 100 Most Powerful Women.
+She was ranked 93rd in Forbes's 2020 list of the World's 100 Most Powerful Women.
 In August 2021 Wojcicki joined the board of Cazoo.

 Wojcicki has been closely involved in the downtown business district of Los Altos, California.
-In approximately 2005, Wojcicki and her then husband Sergey Brin bought at least half a dozen commercial properties in downtown Los Altos.
+In approximately 2005, Wojcicki and her then-husband Google co-founder Sergey Brin bought at least half a dozen commercial properties in downtown Los Altos.
 Under the name of Passerelle Investment Company, they sponsored events and urban planning initiatives throughout the downtown business district.
 In 2016, the firm was renamed to Los Altos Community Investments and given a tighter focus on commercial real-estate development.
 In 2021, Los Altos Community Investments opened a food hall in downtown Los Altos called the State Street Market.
+The initiative expanded to include an arts-and crafts store, a video arcade, and an indoor play space.
+The focus of development was to create spaces that foster community interaction and enjoyment.

 Personal life

 Wojcicki married Google co-founder Sergey Brin in May 2007.
 They have a son, born in 2008, and a daughter born in late 2011.
 They separated in 2013, and divorced in 2015.
-Brin and Wojcicki shared a family office called Bayshore Global Management to manage over $100 billion in assets, and jointly ran the Brin Wojcicki Foundation until 2017.
-They have donated extensively to the Michael J. Fox Foundation and in 2009 gave $1 million to support the Hebrew Immigrant Aid Society.
+Brin and Wojcicki jointly run the Brin Wojcicki Foundation.
+They have donated extensively to the Michael J. Fox Foundation and in 2009, gave $1 million to support the Hebrew Immigrant Aid Society.
 She joined The Giving Pledge in 2022, committing to donating most of her wealth.
+In July 2019, Wojcicki gave birth to her third child, a daughter, through sperm donation.

-Her grandfather, Franciszek Wójcicki, was a People's Party and Polish People's Party politician who had been elected MP during the 1947 Polish legislative election.
+Her grandfather Franciszek Wójcicki was a People's Party and Polish People's Party politician who was elected MP during the 1947 Polish legislative election.
 Her grandmother, Janina Wójcicka Hoskins, was a Polish-American librarian at the Library of Congress who was responsible for building the largest collection of Polish material in the United States.